web3j/web3j-eth2/README.md

 This project contains Ethereum 2.0 related modules.

-At the moment it only contains the Beacon Node API client described below.
+At the moment it only contains the Beacon Node API client.

 ## Beacon Node API Client